 Every year, Defcon brings about some new concepts, hacks, vulnerabilities, and other digital tomfoolery.
 Sometimes it's all in good fun, but other times it's all too scary, which happens to be the case with a new class of Android malware that could allow for phishing attacks and pop-up ads alike.

 Thanks to a design flaw in Android, there is a "feature" that allows an application to steal focus and pull itself into the foreground, bypassing the notification system entirely.
+Even more, the app can disable the use of the 'back' button to return the previously opened application, nearly locking you in to its interface.
 Read More

 Update #1: Skype is investigating the issue, we've been told.